 R2.
 Community approaches take longer to build, but their impact might be high in terms of cost savings.
 Pilots in which Community approaches were implemented from a start faced issues to engage potential participants and kick-off collective assemblies.
 Furthermore, once running, it was difficult to keep recurrent sessions with revisiting participants.
 These initial difficulties translated into lower energy, cost and emissions savings when compared to Household visits.
 Nonetheless, in Barcelona, where Community approaches were already known, the achieved cost savings were significantly higher than in other pilots.
 This indicates that Community approaches might still be worth pursuing, even if they require more time in their initial stages.
-However, it must be considered that this time might be extended in countries where there is no current system to protect vulnerable households against energy poverty, as Community approaches rely on this to achieve tangible savings.
-In regions where this is the case, Community approaches might still make sense as a tool to eradicate energy poverty, as other important function of this approach is to mobilize political action towards the implementation of regulations and policies protecting vulnerable families.
+However, it must be considered that this time might be extended in countries where there is no current system to protect financially vulnerable households against energy poverty, as Community approaches rely on this to achieve tangible savings.
+In regions where this is the case, Community approaches might still make sense as a tool to eradicate energy poverty, as other important function of this approach is to mobilize political action towards the implementation of regulations and policies protecting families in situation of financial vulnerability.
 This, however, might take years to materialize depending on the regional context.

 R3.
 Political action is required to eradicate energy poverty.
-In any case, it is observed that without political action to promote regulations and policies addressed to vulnerable families, energy poverty eradication gets even more complicated.
-For instance, Support to financial schemes has been ruled out of the Albanian pilot as there are no financial schemes suitable to the needs of vulnerable families currently in place.
+In any case, it is observed that without political action to promote regulations and policies addressed to families in financially vulnerable contexts, energy poverty eradication gets even more complicated.
+For instance, Support to financial schemes has been ruled out of the Albanian pilot as there are no financial schemes currently in place that are suitable to the needs of families under financially vulnerable contexts.
 Other example is Slovenia, where it is hardly useful to implement actions to optimize the households' electrical bills by changing tariffs or company because all suppliers offer similar prices and tariffs.
 Although political action might come from different places, Community approaches are expected to have a larger impact in this area than other actions, as they unify people affected and concerned by the same topic.